Clinical Microbiology Short Essay Question And Answers

 Answer:

-Leishmania denovani produces the disease Salazar (or) visceral leishmaniasis.
+Leishmania donovani produces the disease Kala Azar (or visceral leishmaniasis.

 Kala-azar Clinical Features: